prasenjitb1234/prasenjitb1234/README.md

  👋 Hi, I’m Prasenjit Bhosale

-✨ I'm a passionate web developer and competitive coder with a love for learning and collaboration. 🚀
+✨ I'm a passionate developer and competitive coder with a love for learning new tech. 🚀

-- **Passionate about**: Web Development, Competitive Coding, and Problem-Solving.
+- **Passionate about**: Web Development, Competitive Coding, and Problem-Solving.  📈
-- **Currently learning**: Full-Stack Development, exploring new technologies and frameworks.
+- **Currently Working on**: Java Full-Stack Development, exploring new technologies and frameworks.
-- **Looking to collaborate on**: Exciting dev projects, open-source contributions, and tech innovations.
+- **Looking to collaborate on**: Exciting dev projects & open-source contributions.

 ## 💼 Contact Information